facebookarchive/MazeBase/README.md

 # MazeBase
-This is a simple environment for creating very simple 2D games and training neural network models to perform various tasks within them.
+This is a simple 2D game environment for training machine learning models to perform diverse tasks.
 It is designed to be compact but flexible, enabling anyone to implement new games in it.
 Furthermore, it offers precise tuning of the task difficulty, facilitating the construction of curricula to aid training.
-The code is in Torch, and it offers rapid prototyping of games and is easy to connect to models that control the agent’s behavior.
+The code is in Lua+Torch, and it offers rapid prototyping of games and is easy to connect to models that control the agent’s behavior.

-### Environment
+## Environment
 Each game is played in a 2D rectangular grid.
 Each location in the grid can be empty, or may contain one or more items such as:
 - **Block:** an impassible obstacle that does not allow the agent to move to that grid location
 - **Water:** the agent may move to a grid location with water, but incurs an additional cost of for doing so.